simonklejnstrup/ShuffleTalksAPI/README.md

 - Create, get, update or delete user
 - Login/logout
+- Create, get, update or delete comment
-- Create, get, update or delete user
+- Create, get, update or delete post
-- Give a post a like or remove a like already given.
+- Give a post a like or remove a like already given

 ## Technologies Used